confluentinc/cp-demo/docs/index.rst

       :alt: image

 #. **Consumers**: monitor throughput and latency of Confluent Replicator.
-   Replicator is a Kafka Connect source connector and has a corresponding consumer group ``connect-replicator``.
+   Replicator is a |kconnect-long| source connector and has a corresponding consumer group ``connect-replicator``.

    .. figure:: images/replicator_consumer_group_list.png
       :alt: image